 - Earned (or pursuing) a bachelor’s degree from an accredited college or university.

 - Majored in business, engineering, mathematics, economics, computer science or liberal arts.
 Successful completion of coursework in calculus and statistics is required.

 - NOTE: Applicants who have been enrolled in an academic program as a full-time student since college graduation are eligible to apply.

 Application & Application Fee

-Online application is required for all applicants.
-To submit the application, a $100 non-refundable application fee payable by Visa or MasterCard is required.
-The written assessment, resume and unofficial transcript are part of the online application.
+An online application is required for all applicants.
+To submit the application, a $100 non-refundable application fee payable by credit card is required.
+The resume and unofficial transcript are part of the online application.

 As part of your application, you are required to respond to questions in the Legal Disclosure section of the application.
 All applicants are encouraged to be forthcoming when disclosing this information.
 If required, candidates may be asked to provide additional information to complete a background check.

 Required: A requirement of the online application includes a written assessment comprised of three short-answer questions designed to share experiences and collect additional information.
 All applicants are required to complete the assessment.
 As a guide, responses to the questions should be limited to one paragraph (approx. 250 words max.)

 Optional: Applicants may use the optional short-answer question on the online application to discuss anomalies that exist in their application/transcript or address aspects that may be concerning to the Admissions Committee.
 This question is optional and not required.